Who Are You—Really?

 That’s what we were: two people hungry for something we hadn’t found within ourselves.
 He believed freedom lay in escape.
 I believed fulfillment lay in his approval.
 And so we both remained empty.

-When he finally moved to Thailand with someone new, my entire world darkened.
+When he finally moved to Thailand with someone new, my entire world went dark.
 The pain was unbearable.
-But for the first time, I could see that it wasn’t only about him.
-The grief reached deeper.
-I wasn’t just mourning the loss of a man—I was mourning every time in my life I’d been left behind.
-The child in me that had once stayed quiet, stayed strong, stayed unnoticed—she finally rose to the surface.
+But for the first time, I could see that it wasn’t just about him.
+The grief ran deeper.
+I wasn’t only mourning the loss of a man, I was mourning every time in my life I had been left behind.
+The little girl in me, the one who had always stayed quiet, stayed strong, stayed invisible, she finally rose to the surface.
+And she was no longer willing to be hidden.

 And that’s when the healing began.